Near Armagh in Indiana County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Also see . . .
 John B. McCormick at FindAGrave.com.
 (Submitted on June 14, 2014, by Mike Wintermantel of Pittsburgh, Pennsylvania.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on June 14, 2014, by Mike Wintermantel of Pittsburgh, Pennsylvania.
-This page has been viewed 338 times since then.
+It was originally submitted on June 14, 2014, by Mike Wintermantel of Pittsburgh, Pennsylvania.
+This page has been viewed 378 times since then and 10 times this year.
 Photos: 1, 2, 3. submitted on June 14, 2014, by Mike Wintermantel of Pittsburgh, Pennsylvania.